sloanahrens/devops-toolkit-tutorials/1-5-ci-circleci-aws.md

+# Part 5: CI: Automate Building App Deliverables with GitHub, CircleCI, and AWS

-In this exercise we will take what we've built so far and automate it into a continuous-integration pipeline.
+In this exercise we will take what we've built so far and automate it by building a true continuous-integration pipeline.
 The deliverables of this pipeline will be our application docker images, automatically pushed to a private Docker repository under our control.
 We will need to set up some configuration to hook all the pieces together and get the pipeline working.
-In later exercises we will build out more CI modules.
+In later exercises we will build out more CI modules as we build up more DevOps infrastructure.

 ### Sign up for stuff

 A consequence of doing a concrete, step-by-step tutorial is that some concrete decisions have to be made about service providers.
+I made the choices that I believe are the most sensible defaults.
+This means that to follow along you will have to commit to signing up for a few things.
+It shouldn't cost you much if any money, if you're careful.

+_But it might cost actual money so be careful._

 I'm going to ask you to sign up for accounts with [GitHub](https://github.com/), [CircleCI](https://circleci.com/), and [Amazon Web Services](https://aws.amazon.com/).